PeterCamilleri/mini_readline/README.md

 exception.
 * :secret_mask is a masking character to be used for sensitive input like a password or missile launch code.
 This should be exactly one character long.
-Typical values are "*" or " ".
+Typical values are "\*" or " ".
+Also, any secret entries should be done with the history option **TURNED OFF**.
+Otherwise later entries will be able to retrieve the secret codes by just scrolling through previous entries.
 * :term is the interactive source of data, the console by default.
 The raw terminal console driver automatically adapts to the system environment (Windows or Other) so that correct operation is normally achieved with no